gavingu2255-ai/WLM-Project-Inner-Physics/README.md

 Notice: This is not a philosophy.
 This is the source code of the observer.
 Constraint: Read Module 03 (Baseline Dynamics) for system calibration.

-# Inner Physics · The Human Consciousness Rendering Engine (Open Source Draft)
+# WLM-Inner Physics · The Human Consciousness Rendering Engine (Open Source Draft)

 Inner Physics is the foundational physics layer describing **how experience is generated**.
 It is not philosophy, not psychology, not spirituality, and not neuroscience.
 It is: